Covert Communication Gains from Adversary's Ignorance of Transmission Time: Converse

 \section{Converse}

-Here we show that Alice cannot transmit $\omega(\sqrt{n\log T(n)})$ bits both reliably and covertly using one of $T(n)$ $n$-symbol slots.
+In this section we show that Alice cannot transmit $\omega(\sqrt{n\log T(n)})$ bits both reliably and covertly using one of the $T(n)$ $n$-symbol slots.
 Alice attempts to send one of $2^M$ (equally likely) $M$-bit messages reliably to Bob using a sequence of $n$ consecutive symbol periods out of $nT(n)$, where $M=\omega(\sqrt{n\log T(n)})$, and each message is encoded arbitrarily into $n$ symbols.
 Unlike in the previous section, here Willie is oblivious to the locations of the slot boundaries, Alice's codebook construction scheme and other properties of her signal.
-Nevertheless, by dividing his sequence of $nT(n)$ observations into a set of $T(n)$ non-overlapping subsequences, and employing a simple threshold detector on the maximum subsequence power, Willie can detect Alice if she attempts to transmit $\omega(\sqrt{n\log T(n)})$ covert bits reliably.
-We assume that Alice is power-constrained, precluding transmission of $\omega(n)$ bits in $n$ AWGN channel uses (see standard arguments in \cite[Chapter 9]{cover02IT}).
-We therefore limit our analysis to $T(n)=o(e^n)$.
+Nevertheless, by dividing his sequence of $nT(n)$ observations into a set of $T(n)$ non-overlapping subsequences each containing $n$ symbols, and employing a simple threshold detector on the maximum subsequence power, Willie can detect Alice if she attempts to transmit $\omega(\sqrt{n\log T(n)})$ covert bits reliably.

-\begin{theorem} If Alice attempts to transmit $\omega(\sqrt{n \log T(n)})$ bits using a sequence of $n$ consecutive symbol periods that are arbitrarily located inside a sequence of $nT(n)$ symbol periods, then, as $n\rightarrow\infty$, either Willie can detect her with high probability, or Bob cannot decode with arbitrarily low probability of error. \end{theorem}
+\begin{theorem} Suppose Alice's transmitter is subject to the average power constraint $P_{\max}\in(0,\infty)$.
+If Alice attempts to transmit $\omega(\sqrt{n \log T(n)})$ bits using a sequence of $n$ consecutive symbol periods that are arbitrarily located inside a sequence of $nT(n)$ symbol periods, then, as $n\rightarrow\infty$, either Willie detects her with high probability, or Bob cannot decode with arbitrarily low probability of error. \end{theorem}

+\begin{IEEEproof} First, consider $\log T(n)=\omega(n)$.
+By the standard arguments \cite[Ch.~9]{cover02IT}, the average power constraint implies that Alice can reliably transmit at most $\mathcal{O}(n)$ bits in $n$ channel uses.
+Since $n$ is asymptotically smaller than $\sqrt{n\log T(n)}$, the claim holds trivially.
+Therefore, we focus on $\log T(n)=\mathcal{O}(n)$ for the remainder of the proof.